Minimail

 At this phase, I refined the user flow and experience, conducting tests with 3 heavy users and 3 light users.

-Here is the summary of the mid-fi user test:
+Findings from the mid-fi user test:

 - User Preference for Simplicity: Users favored simple screens.
 But they show divided preferences between minimal information and some essential details.